 Language B: All diploma candidates are examined in a second language.
-This is offered at higher, standard and beginner level for those starting a new language from scratch (ab initio).
+This is offered at , standard and beginner level for those starting a new language (ab initio).

-Individuals and Societies: Subjects included in this group are business and management, economics, geography, history and psychology.
+Individuals and Societies: Subjects included in this group are business and management, economics, geography, history psychology.

-Experimental Sciences: The subjects available in this group are biology, chemistry, computer sciences, physics and sport, excercise and health science.
-Practical laboratory skills are developed and collaborative learning is encouraged through an interdisciplinary group project.
+Experimental Sciences: The subjects available in this group are biology, chemistry, computer sciences, physics, and sport, exercise and health science.
+Practical laboratory skills are developed and collaborative learning is encouraged.

-Arts: This group includes visual art and music.
-Alternatively students can choose one of the subjects offered in Groups 2, 3 or 4 - a third modern language, a second subject from Individuals and Societies or a second subject from Experimental Sciences.
+Arts: Students have the opportunity to study visual arts. students can choose one of the subjects offered in Groups 2, 3 or 4 - a third modern language, a second subject from Individuals and Societies or a second subject from Experimental Sciences.

-If you are looking for a subject not on offer at our school in one of the above subject option groups, please email us to discuss your needs.
-We do offer some progammes through an online teaching programme.
+If you are wish to study a subject not currently on offer in one of the above subject option groups at our school, please email us to discuss your needs.

 At the heart of the Diploma Programme lie three additional core elements.

-Creativity, Action and Service (CAS) encourages students to undertake 150 hours of community service, demonstrate active participation in sports and show off their creative skills.
-Students should, through these activities, develop greater awareness of themselves, concern for others, and the ability to work cooperatively with other people.
+Creativity, Activity Service (CAS) encourages students to become involved in community service, demonstrate active participation in sports and develop their creative skills.
+Through these activities, students develop greater awareness of themselves, concern for others, and the ability to work cooperatively with other people.

 The Extended Essay requires students to research and write about an area of individual interest.
 The 4,000-word essay gives diploma students the chance to undertake independent research and develop the level of writing expected by universities.